 There are a few different ways to make edible ruffles that are too pretty to eat, and one method that’s gaining popularity using specialty ruffle piping tips.

 You can get slight variations in style with different shaped nozzles — some more textured and some much more relaxed.
 Read on for some handy advice on creating the perfect piped frills.

 How to use ruffle piping tips

-To create these three sets of pretty frills (you can use buttercream or royal icing) we used this Ateco Ruffle Tip Set, which includes three tips:
+To create these three sets of pretty frills (you can use buttercream or royal icing) we used a Ateco Ruffle Tip Set, which includes three tips: